The Securities Litigation Review: France

 Outlook and conclusions

-Several reports on activism have been published in the past six months, calling for further legislation in order to impose a level playing field between issuers and activists.
-The AMF has taken part in this public debate by proposing, among others, to lower the first ownership threshold that must be disclosed by security holders to 3 per cent (from 5 per cent) of the issuers' share capital or voting rights and to be granted the power to issue injunctions regarding investors (and not only to issuers) and to impose a penalty if its injunctions are not complied with.91
+Several reports on activism were published in 2019–2020, calling for further legislation in order to impose a level playing field between issuers and activists.
+In April 2020, the AMF took part in this public debate by proposing, among others, to lower the first ownership threshold that must be disclosed by security holders to 3 per cent (from 5 per cent) of the issuers' share capital or voting rights and to be granted the power to issue injunctions regarding investors (and not only to issuers) and to impose a penalty if its injunctions are not complied with.104 More recently, the AMF amended its doctrine and now allows issuers to respond to public activist campaigns during quiet periods, and recommends that any shareholder who initiates a public campaign send all relevant information to the issuer itself, and not only to the other shareholders.
+The AMF also recommends that shareholders be careful about their public statements during offer periods and, more generally, vows to promote dialogue between issuers and their shareholders.105 In such a context, consideration should also be given to the implementation of a new French regulation dedicated to proxy advisers.
+Such entities must now disclose to the public their code of conduct and information regarding the preparation of their research, advice and voting recommendations.
+Moreover, proxy advisers are now required to prevent, manage and inform their clients of any conflict of interest and business relationship that may influence their research, advice or voting recommendations.106

-Finally, the AMF Enforcement Committee's chairman publicly emphasised recently that insider information still predominate in the area of financial transparency.93 Given the ongoing situation resulting from the covid-19 health crisis, the AMF recently reminded issuers that they are required to disclose as soon as possible an assessment of this specific and unforeseen risk on the conduct of their activities and those of their customers.94
+Finally, in 2019, the AMF Enforcement Committee's chairman publicly emphasised recently that insider information still predominate in the area of financial transparency.107 Given the situation resulting from the covid-19 health crisis, the AMF reminded issuers in 2020 that they are required to disclose as soon as possible an assessment of this specific and unforeseen risk on the conduct of their activities and those of their customers.108 In this light, the AMF recently reaffirmed its willingness to help issuers get through the crisis, while preserving financial stability and fighting market abuses.109

 1 Bertrand Cardi and Nicolas Mennesson are partners at Darrois Villey Maillot Brochier.